Born at Chesterton, near Cambridge, c.1823.

 Matthew Long appears in the photograph of a number of officers and men of the 13th Hussars said to have been taken (according to the Regimental History) the day after the battle of Balaclava, i.e. 26th of October 1854.
 However, some doubt exists as to just when this picture was taken.
 Some of men pictured could not possibly have been there, being already prisoners-of-war, or had not yet arrived in the Crimea proper.

-Census information for 1891 kindly provided by Chris Poole.
+Census information for 1851 and 1891 kindly provided by Chris Poole.